Do you feel like you’re constantly nagging your kids to get their chores done and be decent, clean humans?

 You can make this chart re-usable by slipping it into a sheet protector or framing it behind glass and using dry-erase markers to check items off the list.

-This chart can grow with your child; once you download it, you can always go back and customize it as their assignments and routines change.
+This chart can grow with your child from kindergarten to senior year; once you download and save the PDF, you can always go back and customize it as their assignments and routines change.
 You can even make separate lists for different days of the week.